Overview of Nar Phu Valley Trek

 The Nar Phu Valley Trek is one of the most popular and quiet hiking trails in the Annapurna region.
-It has beautiful views of the Annapurna mountain range, Manaslu, Tilicho Peak, Lamjung Himal, and other peaks.
+The Kang La Pass Trek itinerary offers beautiful views of the Himlung, Tilicho, Annapurna III, Gangapurna, Manaslu, and Saribung peaks, but it is more difficult to cross and has smaller pathways than any other mountain passes in Nepal.
+This walk provides a view of a place with unspoiled beauty and Tibetan culture that dates back to a bygone era that Tibet itself has long ago bypassed.
+The late king Mahendra opened the Kang La Pass Trek to trekkers in the Nar Phu valley in 2002.
 The trailhead for the hikes is located in Koto, and it travels all the way to the villages of the Nar Phu Valley.
 When people go trekking in the Nar Phu Valley, they get a real Himalayan wilderness experience that is just as memorable as it is beautiful.

 Highlights of the Nar Phu Valley Trek